NEWS ABOUT ExTiX 15.1.1 KDE build 150221

 After a hard drive installation you can (of course) change the default language (English) settings.
-Login as root and go to System Settings >> Locale Support and install necessary language packages.
+(If you missed to do that during the installation).
+Log in as root and go to System Settings >> Locale Support and install necessary language packages.
 Apply your settings System-Wide.
-Then edit /root/.bashrc and change at the bottom of that file en_US.UTF-8 to sv_SE.UTF-8 or your preferred language.
-Restart your computer and everything should be in your choosen language.

 Create new users via System Settings

 Go to Applications >> System Tools >> System Settings >> User Accounts.
 Click Unlock and give the root password.
 Add a new user with the plus sign.
 This is something you can to do after a hard drive install.
 You can alternatively create a new user with the command adduser MyUser (as root).
-NOTE: In both present versions of ExTiX a new user (your user) is created as intended during the installation process.
+NOTE: In present versions of ExTiX (150221 and 150205) a new user (your user) is created as intended during the installation process.

 Changing the root password

 If you install ExTiX to hard drive you should immediately (for security reasons) manually change root’s password.
 This is because the installation program does not ask about a new root password.
 (Ubuntu original uses no root password).
 The root password is changed by running the command sudo passwd root.
 After installing ExTiX to hard drive, you can alternatively remove the root password altogether.
 This is done with the command sudo passwd root -l.